 How to Add Multiple SSID in Single Access Point [Multiple WiFi Name]

 In legacy, the Wifi router does not support the guest network but you can use VAP (Virtual Access Point) to create a guest wifi network.
-Although, latest WiFi router has a guest network option, if you are using old wifi router and which does not support visitor SSID than use the Multiple SSID options.
-Most of the router support 1 main and 3 Virtual SSID option where you can use up to 4 WiFi network name from a single WiFi Router.
-Follow the steps to enable multiple SSIDs with a single access point in TP-Link, D-Link, Tenda, Netgear, iBall and other popular brands.
+Although, latest WiFi router has a guest network option, if you are using an old wifi router and which does not support visitor SSID then use the Multiple SSID options.
+Most of the router support 1 main and 3 Virtual SSID options where you can use up to 4 WiFi network names from a single WiFi Router.
+Follow the steps to enable multiple SSIDs with a single access point in TP-Link, D-Link, Tenda, Netgear, iBall, and other popular brands.

 Add Multi SSID in TP-Link WiFi Router

-To add dual or more WIFI name in TP-Link WiFi AP login your router and follow steps.
+To add dual or more WIFI names in TP-Link WiFi AP login to your router and follow the steps.

-If you are new about WiFi router configuration see here to know how to log in to your WiFi router web interface.
+If you are new to WiFi router configuration see here to know how to log in to your WiFi router web interface.

 Go to Wireless – Wireless Settings.